 Toronto-Pearson International Airport (YYZ) is the busiest airport in Canada and has United States border pre-clearance.
 Hence, flights from the USA are considered “Transborder” rather than “International” flights.
 The airport is named in honor of Lester B. Pearson, a Nobel Peace Prize Laureate and 14th Prime Minister of Canada.
 Star Alliance and SkyTeam have a large frequent flyer lounges within the airport.
 Pay-In lounges are available to all passengers, regardless of airline or frequent flyer status.
 TORONTO-PEARSON INTERNATIONAL AIRPORT MAP

 Check the luggage policy for your airline and confirm your flight 24 hours in advance.
 Make a copy of your passport/flight itinerary/hotel reservations and leave it with someone at home.
 Pack headache and other medicines in your hand luggage.

 About 75 air carriers transport more than 38 million annual passengers to/from 130 destinations.
-Runways were recently lengthened to handle an Airbus A380 plane.
+Runways were recently lengthened to handle a giant Airbus A380 jet.
 There is free WiFi through the airport and a Terminal LINK Automated People Mover runs between airport terminals and the Parking Lot.

 Taxis and shuttle buses await you at the Arrivals roadway.
 UP Express is a new express rail link between the airport and Union Station in downtown Toronto in only 25 minutes.
 Purchase the ticket machine at the airport, which accepts credit/debit cards and bills.
 Consider purchasing your roundtrip ticket marked for usage on a later date.
 UP Express runs 19.5 hours per day every 15 minutes.